assimbly/runtime-integration-tests/xmltojson/README.md

 # xmltojson

-Test to convert XML to a JSON file.
+Test to convert XML to a JSON file (Simple)

 ### Component Type